-The operator of a family day care home must have a written plan to provide at least one substitute over the age of 18 to be available on a temporary/emergency basis.
+The operator must have a written plan to provide at least one substitute, 18 years of age or older, to be available on a temporary/emergency basis.

-- A. The substitute's information (including name, date of birth, telephone number, address, anticipated number of hours worked and whether or not this person substitutes for another home) must be provided on the CF-FSP Form 5133, Application to License a Family Child Care Home. - B. The written plan must be kept current and include the name, address, telephone number of the substitute. - C. Any changes to the plan must be reported to the licensing office within 5 working days.
-All hours worked by the substitute must be documented in writing and maintained for 12 months. - D. Substitutes may not work over an average of 40 hours over a six month period. - E. The operator must document the hours worked on a monthly basis. - F. The operator of a family day care home must keep written record of the number of hours worked by the substitute and this documentation must be maintained for a 12 month period.
+- A. The substitute's information (including name, date of birth, telephone number, address, anticipated number of hours worked and whether or not this person substitutes for another home) must be provided on the CF-FSP Form 5133, Application to License a Family Child Care Home, which is incorporated by reference in 65C-20.008(1), F.A.C. - B. The written plan must be kept current and include the name, address, and telephone number of the substitute.

+- C. Any changes to the plan must be reported to the licensing office within 5 working days.
+All hours worked by the substitute must be documented in writing and maintained for 12 months. - D. Substitutes may not work for the operator more than 40 hours per month on average over a 6-month period in any single home for which they have been identified as the designated substitute. - E. The operator must document the hours worked on a monthly basis.
+The operator must sign a statement attesting to the number of hours that the substitute works in the operator's home.
+The statement must be placed in the substitute's file.